Raw, atypical, and brutally honest – as never experienced before. Are you ready to see Greece in its darker shades of blue?

 In the afternoon we we will make our way towards Methoni in search for its lost, early Christian catacombs, and see evidence of the secret rituals and burials that took place there.
 There will be some light trekking and botany, as we take in the sights, sounds and smells of the countryside.

-The first stop of the day will be the Well of Meligalas, site of an infamous, and still divisive, civil war atrocity.
+The next stop will be the Well of Meligalas, site of an infamous, and still divisive, civil war atrocity.
 We will recount the dramatic events of the Greek Civil War in an original setting, as well as the painful and divisive history of this dark location.
+In the evening, we will dine at Sparta !!

 Day 7 : Mystras and the fall of the Byzantine Empire